react-medellin/flexbox-playground/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-9-orange.svg?style=flat-square)](#contributors)

-# How install dependecie with
+# How to install dependecie with npm

 In the project directory, you can run